yingji15/yingji15.github.io/_posts/2019-08-17-inverse-normal-transformation.md

 $$Y=\phi^{-1}(\frac{r-c}{N-2c+1})$$

-Blom recommend: $$c=\frac{3}{8}$
+Blom: $$c=\frac{3}{8}$$

 Rankit：c = 0.5 (also used a lot)

 # how to do inverse-normal transformation?

-Do a normal quantile transform to phenotypes (replacing the rth biggest of N observations with the (r − 0.5)/Nth quantile of the standard normal distribution) before applying our methods.
+Take Rankit as an example, we do a normal quantile transform to observed quantitative phenotypes (replacing the rth biggest of N observations with the (r − 0.5)/Nth quantile of the standard normal distribution).

 R code to do this (thanks to <https://www.biostars.org/p/80597/>):